 Successful graduates of the Program can apply to the California State Board of Pharmacy for licensure as a pharmacy technician, which is a legal requirement for employment.
 Graduates are encouraged to sit for the National Pharmacy Technician Certification Exam (currently not a requirement).
 Many employers provide better compensation to nationally certified pharmacy technicians.

-A Snapshot of the Program's Certificate Semester Courses: Face to Face Courses are Monday through Saturday.
-Mornings, afternoons and evenings, (subject to change).
+A Snapshot of the Program's Certificate Semester Courses: Face to Face Courses are Monday through Friday evenings, (subject to change).
 Program has a rolling start to completion in 3, 4, 5, 5+ semesters for greater student flexibility.

 Pharm 102, Pharm 103, Pharm 152, Pharm 154A.